 Examination of ancient Egyptian culture as revealed through art and archaeology.
 Special attention given to art as a source of historical information.
-Topics include the influence of natural resources and the environment, principles of artistic representation, problems with interpreting evidence, the origin and nature of Egyptian hieroglyphic writing, and the Egyptian world view.
-Trip to the Metropolitan Museaum of Art in New York.
+Topics include the influence of natural resources and the environment on Egyptian culture and art, principles of artistic representation, challenges with interpreting the archeological and textual evidence, the origin and nature of Egyptian hieroglyphic writing, the New Church perspective on Egyptian religion, and the Egyptian world view as revealed in the structure and decoration of tombs and temples.
+Trip to the Egyptian Collection at the University of Pennsylvania Museum of Archeology and Anthropology.
+3 Credits.
+Spring C.E.
+Gyllenhaal